NET-BYU/networking-course/_labs/tcp-client-v1.md

 - Your program must return a correct exit code, using `EXIT_SUCCESS` and `EXIT_FAILURE` (see [here](https://en.wikipedia.org/wiki/Exit_status#C_language)).

-- Your program should be robust against bad input from the user.
+- Your program must be robust against bad input from the user.
+This includes adding additional options/arguments or providing malformed input.

-- Your program should be able to handle an arbitrary amount of input, up to 1024 bytes.
+- Your program must be able to handle an arbitrary amount of input, up to 1024 bytes.

 ## Testing